About

 Built in partnership with BioEnergy Development Inc.

-Opala Energy's inaugural investment is in partnership with BioEnergy Development Inc. (OTC: CNER), the developer and technology provider behind the eXRGY™ BioReactor platform — a modular advanced bioreactor converting waste biomass into high-value activated carbon, biochar, and syngas.
+Opala Energy's projects are developed in partnership with BioEnergy Development Inc., the project developers, utilizing the EXRGY BioReactor units — a modular advanced bioreactor converting waste biomass into engineered biochar, biocarbon, high-value activated carbon, and syngas.

 BDI designs, commissions, and supports the systems Opala finances and owns.
-Each facility is operated by a dedicated entity under long-term agreement.
+Each facility is operated by a dedicated entity under long-term agreement, ensuring clear separation between the investment vehicle and the operating function.